venturemark/apiserver/README.md

 # apiserver

-Repo for serving the venturemark grpc api.
+Daemon for serving the venturemark grpc api.
 After creating a kubernetes cluster using https://github.com/xh3b4sd/kia this api server app can be deployed and used.